Newcastle Circus Arts Complaints, Whistleblowing, and Code of Conduct Breaches Procedures

 -

-Any concerns regarding Code of Conduct breaches should be reported to a senior staff member, or directly to julie@newcastlecircusarts.com.
+Any concerns regarding Code of Conduct breaches should be reported to directly to Hannah Guy hannah@newcastlecircusarts.com or another company director or neutral party.

 -